omer-games/Flappy-Bird-AI/README.md

 ## Credit for Original Game

-This program is built upon the original Flappy Bird game created by Leonardo Marques.
-The original game is licensed under the MIT License:
+This program is built upon a Python Flappy Bird game created by Leonardo Marques.

 ## How it Works